thecyberpreacher/cloud-project/Azure/Azure-Project_7.md

 > Note: Delete all resources once project is completed to prevent unnecessary charges.

 > Side Task: Share screenshots on LinkedIn showing attack visualization and include hashtags **#cloudprojectwithcyberpreacher** and **#CPwCP**.
 Share your experience and learnings from this SOC lab.

+Credit goes to Josh Madakor for creating this lab. (https://www.youtube.com/@JoshMadakor)